NebyuDanielAmaha/HAZ/README.md

 ## Data Access

-**Important:** The raw data files `ETKR81FL.DTA` and `ETKR81FL_BMC.dta` are **not included** in this repository.
-These files are subject to data access policies and must be requested through the DHS Program (Demographic and Health Surveys) Measure website.
+**Important:** The raw data file `ETKR81FL.DTA` is **not included** in this repository.
+This file is subject to data access policies and must be requested through the DHS Program (Demographic and Health Surveys) Measure website.

 To request these data files: